Azure/azure-storage-net/Common/README.md

 - Windows 8.1 for Windows Store app development: Storage Client Libraries are available for Windows Store applications.
 - Windows Phone 8.1 app development: Storage Client Libraries are available for Windows Phone applications including Universal applications.
 - Netstandard1.3: Storage Client Libraries for .NET are available to support Netstandard application development including Xamarin/UWP applications.
+- Netstandard2.0: Storage Client Libraries for .NET are available to support Netstandard application development including Xamarin/UWP applications.
 - Netstandard1.0: Storage Client Libraries support PCL through a Netstandard Façade targeting netstandard1.0.

 ### Netstandard1.0 (Façade)

 As the lowest TFM supported by all our implementations, 1.0 is selected to provide support for maximum platforms.
 The support is provided through a façade reference assembly targeting netstandard1.0.
-This assembly consists of a common set of APIs between Win8 and Wpa with no API implementations.
+This assembly consists of a common set of APIs between all the targets with no API implementations.
 Through the bait and switch technique, the reference assembly enables other portable class libraries to reference Storage Client Library, while the correct implementation assembly will be picked when the package is referenced by the project.json file.